pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 3. In the **Supported account types** section, select **Accounts in this organizational directory only**.
 4. Click **Register**.

-After the Microsoft Entra App has been created, take note of your subscription ID, the Application (client) ID, and the Directory (tenant) ID.
+After the Microsoft Entra App has been created, take note of the following details:

+* subscription ID
+* Application (client) ID
+* Directory (tenant) ID.

 These values will be necessary when enabling OIDC for your service.

 ## Add Federated Credentials